Density reconstruction from biased tracers: Testing the equivalence principle through consistency relations: Gravitational responses

-In this work we will take as our baseline the standard coefficients $17/21$ and $2/7$, which we recall are specific to an Einstein-de Sitter cosmology~\cite{Bernardeau:2001qr} and, to a very good approximation, $\Lambda$CDM as well~\cite{Takahashi:2008yk}. {That the coefficient of the shift is unity is because this contribution is related more fundamentally to the symmetries of the gravitational theory and not to the background cosmology~\cite{Dai:2015jaa,Scoccimarro:1995if} nor the particular details of spherical collapse~\cite{Bernardeau:2001qr}.} For example, Horndeski theories (which counts among them $f(R)$ gravity, quintessence, k-essence models) modify the coefficients of the growth and tidal contributions, while leaving the shift unchanged~\cite{Crisostomi:2019vhj,Lewandowski:2019txi}.
+In this work we will take for our baseline response the standard coefficients $17/21$ and $2/7$, which we recall are specific to an Einstein-de Sitter cosmology~\citep{Bernardeau:2001qr} and, to a very good approximation, $\Lambda$CDM as well~\citep{Takahashi:2008yk}. {That the coefficient of the shift is unity is because this contribution is related more fundamentally to the symmetries of the gravitational theory and not to the background cosmology~\citep{Dai:2015jaa,Scoccimarro:1995if} nor the particular details of spherical collapse~\citep{Bernardeau:2001qr}.} For example, Horndeski theories (which include $f(R)$ gravity, quintessence, k-essence models) modify the coefficients of the growth and tidal contributions, while leaving the shift unchanged~\citep{Crisostomi:2019vhj,Lewandowski:2019txi}.